rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

-If a subscription is unable to marshal a series of filtered event records into transmittable notification messages, the receiver should be suspended with the reason "unsupportable-volume".
+If a subscription is unable to marshal a series of filtered event records into transmittable notification messages, the receiver should be terminated with the reason "XXX TBD (Was unsupportable volume)".

 For configured subscriptions, operations are performed against the set of receivers using the subscription "id" as a handle for that